okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 - Cosmetic changes, such as changing the label of a field in the Admin Console
 - Changes that are narrow in scope or effect, or purely additive, such as adding an attribute

-Changes like these may be released to Preview orgs any week of the month, and appear in Preview the next week.
+Changes like these may be released to Preview orgs any week of the month, and appear in Production the next week.

 Other exceptions include:

 - Occasionally, a feature is released using an iterative, custom schedule to enable close monitoring.
-Such features may spend more than one month between Preview and Preview for their GA release.
+Such features may spend more than one month between Preview and Production for their GA release.
 - Features exposed in the Admin Console may be EA or GA without the corresponding API being in the same lifecycle stage, or available at all.

 As with all changes that affect our customers, changes outside the regular Beta-EA-GA lifecycle are reported in the [Okta API Release Notes](/docs/release-notes/).